 Box Sync and Microsoft Access database files (.accdb and .mdb):

-Due to the saving behavior of Microsoft Access, it's extremely likely that Box Sync will create duplicate copies of .accdb and .mdb files if multiple users are syncing the same file from Box.
+Due to the saving behavior of Microsoft Access, it's extremely likely that Box Sync will create duplicate copies of .accdb and .mdb files.
+Even one user working on a file can cause conflict copies due to how frequently Access makes changes to the database file.

 Box Sync and Microsoft OneNote Notebooks: